 The Scottish Government is committed to young people (aged 16 and 17) serving their sentence or as much of this as possible in secure care rather than custody.

-- Ensuring the young person knows where they are going and what will happen when they get there
+- Ensuring the child or young person knows where they are going and what will happen when they get there

 - Information on changes to structures and routines, e.g. staffing, pocket money, family contact

-- Ensuring a pre-transition review meeting takes place and that the identified hall manager or Personal Officer from Scottish Prison Service (SPS) attends this young person’s reviews prior to moving to give and receive information including about the Young Offenders Institution (YOI)
+- Ensuring a pre-transition review meeting takes place and that the identified hall manager or Personal Officer from Scottish Prison Service (SPS) attends this to give and receive information including about the Young Offenders Institution (YOI)

 - Providing the YOI with full information and documentation about the young person (Scottish Government, 2011)

-Staff from the secure unit should be invited to the young person’s initial custody review meeting and any other meetings as appropriate.
+Staff from the secure unit should be invited to the child or young person’s initial custody review meeting and any other meetings as appropriate.

 Family members may have questions or concerns and may not know who to ask.
 Justice professionals or staff in the secure unit are not always best placed to answer these questions, although they should seek to do so as far as possible (Malloch, 2013).
 Families Outside can provide support.